ZhicJin/Foundation_of_Algo_Prog/README.md

 But if you want to create auto-randomized points set, you can use ***auto*** argument on the program, for example:
 ```
 python3 Find_m_closest.py --file_path filename --num 4 --auto
 ```
-you can see the its usage by running ``` python3 Find_m_closest.py -h ```
+--auto argument would wirte 100 randomized points into the file at provided file path.
+And the result is based on the randomized point sets. you can see the its usage by running ``` python3 Find_m_closest.py -h ```